Blaisorblade/pdbp.github.io/index.md

 [Radish](./pictures/Radijs.png)

-As a hobby I am still
+As a hobby I am having fun
-  - programming (bridging the gap between mathematical theory and programming practice)
+  - programming (bridging the gap between mathematical theory and programming practice).

 I hope you enjoy the document below.

-All comments are welcome at [ pdbp.blog at gmail.com ]
+All comments are welcome at [ pdbp.blog at gmail.com ].

 ## **Warning**

 First, let me be clear about the following
- - Both this document and the library it describes are opiniated.
+ - both this document and the library it describes are opiniated.

 Second, this document is work in progress
- - Major changes are documented in section [Changes](#changes).
+ - major changes are documented in section [Changes](#changes).

 ## **History**